scummvm/scummvm/backends/platform/wince/README-WinCE.txt

 If it's the first time you're running ScummVM for Windows CE, have installed or removed games, you need to rescan your game directory.
- * Select Scan, tap the root directory of your games, and tap "Yes" to begin an automatic scan of the installed games.
+ * Select Add Game, tap the root directory of your games, and tap "Yes" to begin an automatic scan of the installed games.

 Usually all games are detected and you can start playing right away.
 If your game is not detected check its directory name and your data files.

-To play a game, tap on its name then tap the "Play" button or double tap its name.
+To play a game, tap on its name then tap the "Start" button or double tap its name.

 How do I play a game on a Pocket PC or Handheld PC device ?